theboringlok/react-native-place-autocomplete-picker/README.md

     > **Important:** Do not select the legacy "Places API".
 This module will not work with it.
 5. Click the **Enable** button and go to **APIs & Services > Credentials** to create a new API Key or select an existing one.

+### 🔑 Restricting Your API Key

+You can restrict the API keys for both iOS and Android by adding platform-specific conditions, as demonstrated in the App.tsx file.
+For security, it's crucial to restrict your key.
+Go to the Application restrictions section—add the iOS restriction using your app's Bundle ID and the Android restriction using your app's Package Name and SHA-1 fingerprint.
+In the API restrictions section, ensure that the key has access only to the Places API.

 ## Usage

 Using the picker is straightforward.
 First, initialize it with your API key as soon as your app starts, then call the open method to present the UI.